greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/object-storage_1_2.md

 ---
-title: "Object Storage Working Group"
+title: Object Storage Working Group
-description: "The GitLab Object Storage Working Group aim is to assist in improving the performance, security, and technical debt of our current object storage solution.
-Read more!"
+description: The GitLab Object Storage Working Group aim is to assist in improving the performance, security, and technical debt of our current object storage solution.
+  Read more!
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/object-storage_1_2/
+linkTitle: Object Storage Working Group
+type: docs
 ---

 ## Attributes